Wavelop/ReactNativeMultiLanguageApp/README.md

 # ReactNativeMultiLanguageApp
-This app is an example of how to develop a self-made multi-language in react native You can see the complete guide at this [link](https://wavelop.com/en/story/implementazione-multi-lingua-in-react-native-self-made/)
+This app is an example of how to develop a self-made multi-language in react native.

+You can see the complete guide at this [link](https://wavelop.com/en/story/implementazione-multi-lingua-in-react-native-self-made/)

 ## Requirements